|

 Sinners were saved, broken hearts were mended, the sick and diseased were

 healed and great blessings of peace and joy filled their hearts!
+How

 long will 'the acceptable year of the Lord' continue?
 The Bible